Ever spilt lemon juice on a cut?

 - Over-exfoliation and peels

 - Over cleansing or using harsh ingredients, which strips protective lipids from the barrier

-- An ageing skin, because slowing of the cell renewal cycle and extrinsic damage from the sun and inflammation upsets the barrier function, and mature skin starts to produce less oil (sebum)
+- An ageing skin; slowing of the cell renewal cycle, extrinsic damage from the sun, and inflammation upset the barrier function.
+Mature skin starts to produce less oil (sebum)

 CAN YOU IMPROVE YOUR BARRIER?